WNMD 2025 · CONCERT 27

 TSU-YAO YANG (Taiwan, 1991) YCA

-ISCM Taipei section
+ISCM Taipei Section submission

 — The inspiration comes from the large painting, Bleu II, by Joan Miró in 1961.
 The painting features abstract symbols, such as lines and black dots, which emphasize the color palette of Miró's dreamland – Blue.
 In this artwork, Miró transformed contemporary painting techniques into a pure poetic expression.
 I attempted to reinterpret this non-abstract, poetic movement, which can be understood by anyone from a simple perspective, and translated it into the language of music through sonic elements.